-IC Markets allows clients to open a MetaTrader4 Standard or True ECN account with as little as USD $200 or currency equivalent.
-Our cTrader account requires a minimum deposit of $200 USD or currency equivalent.
+IC Markets allows clients to open an account with as little as USD $200 or currency equivalent.

 IC Markets offer flexible leverage options ranging from 1:1 to 1:500.
-You can change the leverage on your trading account by completing our change of leverage request form.
+You can change the leverage on your trading account via your Client Area.

 IC Markets allows you to open multiple trading accounts.
-In order to open an additional trading account you must complete the additional account request form available on our website.
+You can open an additional account via your Client Area.

 The opening and closing times of IC Markets prices are: